shubhjhawar/threads/README.md

 To get started with the Thread App Clone project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/thread-app-clone.git`
+1. Clone the repository: `git clone https://github.com/shubhjhawar/threads`

-2. Install dependencies: `cd thread-app-clone && npm install`
+2. Install dependencies: `npm install`

-3. Configure environment variables: Copy the `.env.example` file to `.env.local` and fill in the necessary credentials and API keys.
+3. Configure environment variables: Copy the `.env.local` and fill in the necessary credentials and API keys.

 4. Run the development server: `npm run dev`